Female Contraception - IUD/Implant Insertion & Removal

-The Mirena (Intrauterine Device or IUD) is a form of hormonal, long-acting reversible contraceptive method.
+An Intrauterine Device (or IUD) is a form of hormonal, long-acting reversible contraceptive method.
 While this form of female contraception is considered to be one of the most effective methods of birth control available, IUDs may also be used in the prevention and treatment of heavy menstrual periods, endometriosis, dysmenorrhoea and anaemia, and is considered to be safe to use while breastfeeding.

-Consultation with a qualified medical practitioner is advised to determine the safest and most appropriate form of contraception for your individual needs.The removal and insertion of both Mirena and Implanon may only be performed by a qualified and experienced medical practitioner to ensure correct insertion and reduce the risk of complications.
+Consultation with a qualified medical practitioner is advised to determine the safest and most appropriate form of contraception for your individual needs.The removal and insertion of contraceptive IUDs and sub-dermal implants may only be performed by a qualified and experienced medical practitioner to ensure correct insertion and reduce the risk of complications.